 Hiking, fishing, swimming and boating activities abound here, as does a stunning collection of flora and fauna.
 All of which provide visitors with the perfect environment in which to rest, relax and recharge their batteries.

-Whilst at the park, visitors can partake in a wide range of outdoor recreational pursuits.
+While at the park, visitors can partake in a wide range of outdoor recreational pursuits.

 Boating at Garner State Park